 A (high), 10, K, Q, J, 9.

-Each player cuts, and the player drawing the high card shuffles, offers the pack for a cut, then deals six cards each, three at a time, beginning with his opponent.
-The thirteenth card is turned up for trump and laid beside undealt cards which become the stock.
+Deal six cards each, three at a time, beginning with your opponent.
+The thirteenth card is turned up for trump and laid beside undealt cards, which become the stock.

 The goal is to score 66 points as follows:

 Marriage in any other suit (K, Q announced) 20

 Each ace (taken in on tricks) 11